Sidhu75/M1_Game_tic-tac-toe-game/1_Requirement/README.md

 1. To feel relax and  stress free we can play this game.
 2. This game is for fun purpose.
 3. We can access this game anytime.
+4. Perfect for basic programming exercises at initial stage of your learning process .

 Weakness :
 1. Playing game for hours can cause a trouble for eyes.
 2. This may lead eye problems.
+3. limited Features .